A peace of the people, by the people, for the people

 Despite this uncharacteristically active US diplomacy, I am unconvinced John Kerry will succeed in his mission.
 This is partly because the two-state formula has lost the race against space, Washington is not an honest and impartial broker, not to mention poor political leadership on both sides, a reality which favours the status quo and the downward inertia this imposes.

 The has also been undermined by its quest for a “comprehensive peace”.
 This raised unrealistic expectations.
-In a conflict this deeply entrenched and with the massive disparity in power, there can be no ultimate, one-time, all-or-nothing resolution.
+In a this deeply entrenched and with the massive disparity in power, there can be no ultimate, one-time, all-or-nothing resolution.

 But possibly the most fatal flaw of Oslo has been its largely top-down, outside-in nature which sidelines and ignores the most vital ingredient in any truly lasting peace: the people.
 That is why I have repeatedly advocated a people’s peace process.